 How to Care for and Maintain Your Birkin Bag

-Optimal Storage and Environmental Controls
+Storage and Structure

-Professional Maintenance: The Hermès Spa
+Professional Maintenance and the Hermès Spa

 How to care for a Hermès Birkin